gyng/book/slides/unicode/unicode.md

 * Early UTF-16 was fixed-width (UCS-2)
 * 2 or 4 bytes per character
-* 2 bytes for characters in Basic Multilingual Plane (BMP)
+* 2 bytes for characters in BMP
   * Can be more efficient than UTF-8 for CJK (2B vs 3B)
 * Surrogate pairs have to be handled for code points outside BMP